kendalllewis/EASM-Scanner/README.md

 Overview

 This project provides a simple solution for External Attack Surface Management (EASM), combining network scanning, data parsing, and visualization.
 After running into a situation where the commercial tool we were using raised their prices astronomically, we needed to look for a cheaper replacement.
-I think Spiderfoot is a great OSINT tool, but we still needed a true scanner to stay on top of our external attack surface (ports, services, assets, status, etc).
+We considered just going with Spiderfoot which is a great OSINT tool, but we still needed a true scanner to stay on top of our external attack surface (ports, services, assets, status, etc).
 Solutions available were either way too expensive or were just scripts to run Masscan and Nmap.
-We needed a fast tool that would provide automated scanning and parsing dynamically, but also needed dashboard functionality.
-This tool leverages masscan, Nmap, and WhatWeb to identify and analyze open services, web technologies, and potential vulnerabilities across a target network.
+We needed a fast tool that would provide automated scanning and parsing dynamically while also providing dashboard functionality.
+This tool leverages masscan, Nmap, dig, and WhatWeb to identify and analyze open services, web technologies, and potential vulnerabilities across a target network.
 The results are parsed into a SQLite database for storage and further analysis.
-A Grafana JSON model is created from the results and is included for visualizing the scan data through a dynamic and multi-panel dashboard.
+We then use the database as a datasource for Grafana to visualize the scan data through a dynamic and multi-panel dashboard.
 We will work on scheduling functionality soon, so that we can set and forget on the scanning and parsing piece and focus on watching the dashboards, data, and metrics.
+We will also extend the scanner to include other security modules as we can, but we need to make sure it is still fast.
 This will allow us to do our primary job of tracking vulnerabilities, exploiting vulnerabilities, and looking for the "unintended".

 This project is really an extension of the great work done by Hackertarget https://github.com/hackertarget/nmap-did-what/, but we needed to improve of scanning capabilities, adding more context to dashboards, and plan for a framework we can grow into.